-• The Bank's responses to environmental and social issues, including those for climate change and the current implementation status, are discussed regularly at management-level meetings such as the Sustainability Committee, which operates under the Board of Directors, followed by submitting proposals and reporting at the Board of Directors and Supervisory Committee meetings, as required.
-In addition, the Bank endeavors to strengthen its sustainability promotion structure including the responses to climate change by the assignment of Chief Sustainability Ofperspective of opportunities and risks concerning climate change, the Bank is pursuing efforts to contribute to the mitigation of and adaptation to climate change through its business operations.

-ficers (Co-CSuOs) who are responsible for promoting the initiatives (refer to page 18).

-As a sound incentive toward sustainable growth, the variable compensation for directors is determined based on the achievement of targets, etc., set forth in the management plan to enhance sustainability management, contribute to agriculture, fishery, forestry industries and local communities, reinforce the managerial foundation of members and contribute to employee engagement.
+- The Bank's responses to environmental and social issues, including those for climate change and the current implementation status, are discussed regularly at management-level meetings such as the Sustainability Committee, which operates under the Board of Directors, followed by submitting proposals and reporting at the Board of Directors and Supervisory Committee meetings, as required.
+In addition, the Bank endeavors to strengthen its sustainability promotion structure including the responses to climate change by the assignment of Chief Sustainability Of- - ficers (Co-CSuOs) who are responsible for promoting the initiatives (refer to page 18). - As a sound incentive toward sustainable growth, the variable compensation for directors is determined based on the achievement of targets, etc., set forth in the management plan to enhance sustainability management, contribute to agriculture, fishery, forestry industries and local communities, reinforce the managerial foundation of members and contribute to employee engagement.